 The ovaries in a woman produce eggs.

 17. Which organ of the human body passes sperms from a man to a woman?

 The penis is the organ that passes sperms from a man into the vagina of a woman’s body.

 18. In which female reproductive organ does the embryo get embedded?

 The embryo gets embedded in the wall of the uterus for further development.

-Embryo stage comes earlier in the development of a human body.
+The embryo stage comes earlier in the development of the human body.

 20. Name the technique which is used to help a woman with blocked oviducts to have a baby.